 - 'Language Variation in 19th century letters' Dr Markus Schiegg, funded by the Alexander von Humboldt-Foundation.

 Bristol’s Germanists are regularly involved national and international research projects in the areas of comparative literature, historical sociolinguistics, and social and cultural history.
 The department has hosted AHRC funded networks on the interdisciplinarity of linguistics and history and on the memory of the GDR.

 Bristol colleagues are actively involved in national and international scholarly societies, with representation on the committees of the Association for German Studies in Great Britain and Ireland, the Internationale Alfred-Döblin-Gesellschaft, and the English Goethe Society.
-Professor Langer is editor-in-chief of the book series Historical Sociolinguistics (Oxford: Lang) and Professor Vilain is principal editor of Studies in Modern German and Austrian Literature (Oxford: Lang) and was previously Germanic Editor of the Modern Language Review and co-editor of Austrian Studies.
+Professor Vilain is principal editor of Studies in Modern German and Austrian Literature (Oxford: Lang) and was previously Germanic Editor of the Modern Language Review and co-editor of Austrian Studies.
 Steffan Davies is one of the editors of German Life and Letters, one of the most important journals for German Studies in the UK.

 Find out more

 Research in the Faculty